 Low Shelf Filter

 What is a low shelf filter in audio?
-A high shelf filter is a first-order filter that either boosts (increases amplitude) or cuts (decreases amplitude) of frequencies below a certain frequency set point.
+A low shelf filter is a filter that either boosts (increases amplitude) or cuts (decreases amplitude) frequencies below a certain frequency set point.
 These first-order filters can have a slope of up to 6 dB per octave in the transition region.

 What is a notch filter in audio?
 A notch filter (aka band-reject filter) works by removing frequencies in a specified band within the overall frequency spectrum.
 It allows frequencies below the low cutoff point to pass along with frequencies above the high cutoff point.